AdamKane/fastapi-hello/PLAN.md

 - Get a list of all Opportunity record names.
 - Get the list of all Opportunity records names where the stage is 'Proposal Due'.

+Note that this is the final list of envisioned features for this application.
+The task at hand is to develop the features desribed above that are not yet implemented.

 ## 2. Application Architecture

 This application is a microservice responsible for interfacing with Salesforce.
 It uses FastAPI as the web framework and simple-salesforce for Salesforce integration.